View Document Text

 to clients on both a discretionary and non-discretionary basis.

-OCA is a Delaware limited liability company formed on September 11, 2019, and owned by
+OCA is a Delaware limited liability company formed on September 11, 2019, and is wholly owned

-We serve as an investment adviser or sub-adviser to various clients including individuals, high-
+We serve as an investment adviser to various types of clients including pension and profit-

 General Description of Advisory Services